 Introducing our second presentation in our series for SLPs working in Pre-K SPED classrooms: "Greeting Time and the SLP."
 Be sure to view the presentation in the "Notes Page" view to see detailed information on each slide.

 Greeting Time in the Pre-K SPED Classroom - and the SLP

-Welcome to the 2009-2010 School Year!
+Welcome!
 We have developed a series of presentations on providing speech/language therapy in the Pre-K SPED classroom.
 This is primarily for SLPs, but teachers may like to read through the powerpoint presentations for ideas on how to collaborate with the SLP in their classroom.
 Any suggestions or comments will be welcomed.
 We begin with a presentation courtesy of the American Speech/Language Hearing Association, "The Role of the SLP in Schools."
 Topics to follow in the coming weeks: High/Scope and Work Time, Greeting Time and much more...